 People will often land on Liberty’s website in a state of confusion or distress, searching for information on a human rights issue they’re facing or are passionate about.
 This means that Liberty’s website cannot afford to intensify that confusion with unconscious barriers.

 The content structure of Liberty’s site is effectively clear and logical.
 Complex topics are made simpler through use of a filter, and once on a page, the viewer is greeted with an initial summary of what that page covers.
 This saves both time and energy and prevents anyone combing through content that won’t be useful for them.
 By providing a uniform structure, users quickly become familiar with the format, enabling them to quickly understand how and where to find the information they need.
 The structure also encourages exploration, by providing easy navigation through related content links.

-Donation journey – CLIC Sargent
+Donation journey – Young Lives vs Cancer

 The donation page is clear and informative; it explains to donors about the specific impact their money will have on a person’s life, and provides clear explanations around what Gift Aid is and how it impacts the final donation amount.